 Pricing on this lead generation platform is in the middle of the pack.
-There is a $300 per month cost per zip code, plus a 10-cent fee for each exclusive lead.
+A $300 monthly cost per zip code, plus a 10-cent fee for each exclusive lead.

 Offrs is a little less user-friendly than some other sites.
-You can export Smart Data to analyze, but there are no built-in third-party integrations.
+You can export Smart Data to analyze, but no built-in third-party integrations exist.
 The platform also lacks built-in follow-up and CRM tools.

 REDX is a resource for those looking for sellers to represent.
-The platform has an unusual approach that can get you access to leads others in your market might not find.
+The platform has an unusual approach to getting you access to leads others in your market might not find.
 They curate information from public data to get you lists of FSBO, pre-forclosure, expired leads, and geo-based leads.

 All leads are compared against the Do Not Call list, so you can be assured that you don’t get into legal trouble by reaching out.
 Leads are automatically loaded into REDX’s CRM, Vortex.
-Vortex comes with features that include a Power Dialer option and scripts to work with tough customers.
+Vortex has features including a Power Dialer option and scripts to work with tough customers.

 But, if you are considering casting a wider net and have a lot of patience for sifting through leads,